walwalwalides/MMP_Collection/Feautres_Version.md

 MMP : Management Music Packages ( WAV )

+Management Music Packages ( WAV )

+New Features (V1.0.0)

+New Features (V1.0.1)

+New Features (V1.0.2)

+New Features (V1.0.3)

+New Features (V1.0.4)
+- Ability to create a new Package and set all different parameters.
+- Using .mmp file  Extension to create your own Collection.
+- Make a backup by need for all choosed collection.
+- Join automaticly all sounds WAVs to the main package.

 New Features (V1.0.5):
 - Create your Own Package and Define the different parameters.
 - Use .mmp file to create your own Collection.